 - Initially the preparation and administration of all oral medications will be directly supervised by the instructor.
 The student may eventually be permitted to prepare and administer certain oral medications without direct supervision but only after there is specific agreement between the student and the instructor that the student can prepare and administer that medication safely without direct supervision. - 2.
 Initially, the preparation and administration of all parenteral medications will be directly supervised by the instructor.
 The student may eventually be permitted to administer certain parenteral (IM, ID, SQ) medications without direct supervision but only after there is specific agreement between the student and the instructor that the student can administer that medication safely without direct supervision. - 3.
 Initially, the preparation and administration of all IV fluids, IVPB and selected IV push fluids/medications must be directly supervised by the instructor.
 The student may eventually be permitted to hang or administer certain IV fluids, IVPB or saline lock medications under direct supervision of a registered nurse but only after there is specific agreement between the individual student and the instructor.
 The student may be able to independently do saline flushes and hang plain IV bags after flush/IV solution is checked by instructor or R.N. but only after there is specific agreement between the individual student and the instructor.
+The student and the instructor.
+The student and the instructor or R.N. but only after there is specific agreement between the individual student and the instructor.
 The student is never permitted to independently prepare and administer any IV fluid or medication.